openwisp/openwisp-monitoring/README.rst

 | **default**: | ``[{'key': 'ping', 'field_name': 'reachable'}]``                |
 +--------------+-----------------------------------------------------------------+

-Device metrics that are considered critical: when a ``AlertSettings`` related to one of this type of metric is crossed, the health status of the device related to the metric moves into ``CRITICAL``.
+Device metrics that are considered critical:

+when a value crosses the boundary defined in the "threshold value" field of the alert settings related to one of these metric types, the health status of the device related to the metric moves into ``CRITICAL``.

-By default, if devices are not reachable by ping they are flagged as ``CRITICAL``.
+By default, if devices are not reachable by pings they are flagged as ``CRITICAL``.

 ``OPENWISP_MONITORING_HEALTH_STATUS_LABELS``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~